undeMalum/portfolio/content/posts/pomocna-piatka-organization/index.md

 - [Learning outcomes](#learning-outcomes)

 # What a day it was!
 After spending a marvelous night at a gig dedicated to Pink Floyd history with my grandpa, brother and friend, I had to **wake up at 5:00a.m.!** This is because I decided to reach the destination by `bike`.
-Compared to a combustion-engine-powered `car` or `bus`, bike is arguably **the most eco-friendly means of transport** (and considerably less outside-world-dependent) - hence my choice.
+Compared to a combustion-engine-powered `car` or `bus`, a bike is arguably **the most eco-friendly means of transport** (and considerably less outside-world-dependent) hence my choice.
 Nonetheless, there were nearly 20km to be travelled and no time to be wasted.

 ***
 {{< neighbouring >}}